loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

+- Do you feel you’re getting enough feedback?
+Why/why not?

+- I'd like to improve as a manager and I could really use your help.
+Next week, would you be willing to share some feedback on one to two things you think I could do better as your manager?

-- Would you like more coaching?
-What aspect of your job do you like more help and coaching on?
+- What aspect of your job you would like more help or coaching?

-- What’s your favorite thing I do as a manager of this team I should keep doing?

-- If you were me, what changes would you make?

 ## Career development

-- Do you have the tools you need to reach your goals?

-- What about this goal is important to you and what will be different when you achieve the goal?

-- Have you ever felt undervalued here?
+- If you were to create your ideal position, how would it differ from what you are currently doing?

+- What would you like to learn about in the future?

+- Is there a different way we can develop your skills   outside of traditional training?

 ## Conversation starters

-- Outside of work if there is anything going on, Is there anything you’d like to talk about?
+- Tell me about what you’ve been working on.

+- What's something I don't know, but should?

 - Are you on track to meet the deadline?

-- Tell me a story...

 ## Job satisfaction

-- If you could change what happened, how would you alter it?

-- Happiness level, 1 to 10?

-- What’s the worst part about your job?
+- What aspect of this project has been particularly interesting for you?

+- Do you feel like you're growing in your role?
+What makes you say that?

+- What do you think you could be doing differently?

 ## Other

+- As a kid, what did you want to be when you grew up?

 - What would you be doing right now if we weren’t having this meeting?
 How do you feel about being taken away from that task?

-- What’s one thing we could change about work for you that would improve your personal life?

 - If you had millions of dollars, what would you do every day?

 ## Team and company

-- What are we not doing that we should be doing?
-What makes you say that?

-- Are there any aspects of our culture you wish you could change?

-- What’s one thing we should change about how our team works together?
+- Could you tell me a little more about that?

+- How well do you feel like you relate to you coworkers?
+Do you view them as friends, acquaintances, or strangers?

+- What do you think about _________?

 ## Work-life

-- What areas of your work are you confident about?

-- What do you do when you feel low energy or unmotivated?

-- What are your most significant accomplishments since we last met?
+- What worries you?

+- What’s an inexpensive thing we could do to improve our office environment?

+- What, if anything, did you used to do that you find you don’t have time for right now?

 <!-- end of questions -->
 ### Key Updates 🔑